HarshanaEshan/Travel-web-site-react/README.md

 This repository contains a dynamic, responsive traveling website built with React and Bootstrap.
 The site features engaging animations and a fully responsive design for all devices.

 **Features**
-**Responsive Design:** Optimized for desktops, tablets, and mobiles using Bootstrap's grid system. \n **Smooth Animations:** Enhances user experience with CSS and React animation libraries.
+**Responsive Design:** Optimized for desktops, tablets, and mobiles using Bootstrap's grid system. <br/>
+**Smooth Animations:** Enhances user experience with CSS and React animation libraries.
 **Travel Destination Showcase:** Interactive displays with filter and search functionalities.
 **Detailed Travel Information:** Clients can view detailed information about each travel destination.